MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-quickbooks-online-data-migration.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms. search.keywords: extension, migrate, data, QuickBooks, import ms.date: 05/24/2017
+ms. search.keywords: extension, migrate, data, QuickBooks, import ms.date: 10/01/2018
 ms.author: bholtorf

 ---

-# The QuickBooks Online Data Migration Extension for Business Central
+# The QuickBooks Online Data Migration Extension
 This extension is included in the **Data Migration** assisted setup guide to help you migrate important business data from QuickBooks Online to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For example, this is useful when your business is growing, and you've decided to upgrade your business management app by starting to use [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## What data can I import from QuickBooks Online?